Disclaimer: Originally published in January 2017. It is being republished since it still remains an interesting topic till today.

 Arts and sciences are equally necessary.
 Stop pitting one against the other.

-I never had the affinity towards studying science.
+I never had an affinity for studying science.
 But come on, who can actually scroll past when you have a nice essay by Carl Sagan on your newsfeed?
 You HAVE TO read it.
 No matter what background you come from.

 I haven’t fully understood this battle between the sciences and the arts.
 Okay, okay.
 We all have those moments when we decide to defend our respective subjects or us arts people jump to sciences, lampoon or lambaste occasionally, but this battle now seems to be never-ending.
 Science accusing the arts to be too unrealistic, and arts accusing sciences of ruining cultures in the name of progress.

 It is puerile, of course.
 Both are symbiotic to each other.
 There are thousands of still-thriving debates, and it seems to me that even arts does not understand science as much as arts is misunderstood by the scientific community.

 Being a student of arts, it especially irks me when there are people who just would not accept that science has as much scope as arts does.
 It just depends which end of the telescope we are looking from.

 So, here I am, defending science, writing against the three most famous arguments that arts use to diss the sciences.

 False.
 What is destructive and what isn’t depends on what use something is being put into.
 Science helped art thrive.
 How can we ever forget the Gutenberg printing press.
 How would we have disseminated the wisdom of hundreds of thinkers without the printing press?